- Activities and Classes

 It can be difficult to read and fully understand your electricity bill.
 It's important that you understand the information contained within your bill to be able to make the right lifestyle choices.

-Please click here to see an example of an electricity bill, broken down into what each section means.
+Please click "Reading your bill" to see an example of an electricity bill, broken down into what each section means.

 The type of meter that you have will determine whether you pay by bill or pre-payment.
 You can request your supplier to change your meter to one or the other if you prefer.
 They may require you to complete a credit check first.